Connect to the samples in the Power BI service

-We recommend starting with the article Sample datasets for Power BI.
-In that article you'll learn all about the samples; how to get them, where to save them, how to use them, and some of the stories each sample can tell.
-Then, when you have a grasp of the basics, come back to this Tutorial.
+If you'd like more background information, see Sample datasets for Power BI.
+In that article you'll learn all about the samples: how to get them, where to save them, how to use them, and some of the stories each sample can tell.

 The Retail Analysis sample content pack used in this tutorial consists of a dashboard, report, and dataset.
-To familiarize yourself with this particular content pack and its scenario, you may want to take a tour of the Retail Analysis sample before you begin.
+To familiarize yourself with this particular content pack and its scenario, see Retail Analysis sample for Power BI: Take a tour before you begin.

-Select the Retail Analysis Sample, and choose Connect.
+Select Retail Analysis Sample, and then choose Connect.

-With the sample content packs, when you select Connect, Power BI is actually bringing in a copy of that content pack and storing it for you in the cloud.
-Because the person who created the content pack included a dataset, a report, and a dashboard -- that's what you get when you click Connect.
+With the sample content packs, when you select Connect, Power BI gets a copy of that content pack and stores it for you in the cloud.
+Because the person who created the content pack included a dataset, a report, and a dashboard, that's what you get when you select Connect.

-Power BI creates the new dashboard and lists it on your Dashboards tab.
-The yellow asterisk lets you know it's new.
+When you select Connect, Power BI creates the new dashboard and lists it on your Dashboards tab.

-And check out the Datasets tab.
-There's a new dataset as well.
+Check out the Datasets tab; there's a new dataset there as well.

 Explore your new content

 Now explore the dashboard, dataset, and report on your own.
-There are many different ways to navigate to your dashboards, reports, and datasets, and just one of those many ways is described below.
+There are many different ways to navigate to your dashboards, reports, and datasets.
+One of these ways is described in the following procedure.

-Navigate back to your Dashboards tab and select the Retail Analysis Sample dashboard to open it.
+Navigate back to the Dashboards tab, and then select the Retail Analysis Sample dashboard to open it.

-The dashboard opens.
-It has a variety of visualization tiles.
+The dashboard opens, which has a variety of visualization tiles.

-Select one of the tiles to open the underlying report.
-In this example, we'll select the area chart (outlined in pink in the previous image).
-The report opens to the page that contains that area chart.
+Select one of the tiles in the dashboard to open the underlying report.
+In this example, we'll select the area chart, This Year's Sales, Last Year's Sales by Fiscal Month.

 One way of exploring the dataset is by creating your own visualizations and reports from scratch.
 Select the chart icon to open the dataset in report editing mode.

-Another way of exploring the dataset is to run Quick Insights.
-Select the ellipses (...) and choose Get insights.
+Another way of exploring the dataset is to run quick insights.
+Select More options (...), and then choose Get quick insights.
 When the insights are ready, select View insights.

 More questions?
 Try the Power BI Community